Iomante: Early history and origins

 Whereas Hiroshi Udagawa (1989) delivered the opinion that while the simpler forms of bear-sending is archaeologically evidenced in skulls found at 15th (or 14th) century sending sites, the "iomante in the stricter sense" (cub-fostering type) probably didn't develop until the latter half of the 18th century, so the older culture cannot be directly linked.

-Ainu history professor Kazuyuki Nakamura assessed that the iomante ceremony was already established in the time before Shakushain's revolt, (1669), (Note: Nakamura (1999) apud Udagawa (2002), after Ikeda (2000).) since an altercation developed between Shakushain and another chief over whether the former was willing to part with one of the two bear cubs he obtained.
+Ainu history professor Kazuyuki Nakamura assessed that the iomante ceremony was already established in the time before Shakushain's revolt, (1669), (Note: Nakamura (1999) apud Udagawa (2002), after Ikeda (2000).) since an altercation developed between Shakushain and another chief Onibishi over whether the former was willing to part with one of the two bear cubs he obtained.

-Early recorded instances where the Ezo people conducted an iomante type bear-sending occurred is documented in 's Ezo-dan hikki (蝦夷談筆記, Hōei7/1710) and Sakakura Genjirō (Note: 坂倉源次郎)'s Hokkai zuihitsui (北海随筆, Genbun 4/1739), stating the Ainu fostered the bear by having a woman suckle the cub, slaughtering it within the year, and holding a banquet.
+Early recorded instances where the Ezo people conducted an iomante type bear-sending occurred is documented in Matsumiya Kanzan's Ezo-dan hikki (蝦夷談筆記, Hōei7/1710) and Sakakura Genjirō (Note: 坂倉源次郎)'s Hokkai zuihitsui (北海随筆, Genbun 4/1739), stating the Ainu fostered the bear by having a woman suckle the cub, slaughtering it within the year, and holding a banquet.
 However, these Edo Period Japanese writers regarded the conduct as strictly a venal enterprise to fatten the cub and harvest its meat and gall bladder, so the sending aspect is not clearly elaborated.
 Perhaps the earliest explicit mention of iomante (Note: (ヲマンテ, womante) in text.) occurs in the in Hata Awakimaro's Ezo kenbunki (蝦夷見聞記) followed by Ezo-shima kikan (1799) already detailed above.